actor-framework/actor-framework.github.io/_posts/2015-08-21-testing-brokers.md

 `post` to schedule handling the message for later by creating a `runnable` for this task.

-# Faking IO
+# Faking I/O

-For testing brokers without actually doing IO, CAF has a `multiplexer` implementation that is solely meant for testing:
+For testing brokers without actually doing I/O, CAF has a `multiplexer` implementation that is solely meant for testing:

 ```cpp